Phone: 240-818-1216

 • My Account

-• Agent bios and professional profiles used on brokerage websites, LinkedIn profiles, and media profiles.
+• agent profile pages used on brokerage websites, LinkedIn profiles, and media profiles

-• Property announcements describing notable listings, luxury homes, or new housing developments.
+• property announcements describing listings or housing developments

-• Backgrounders that provide context about an agent’s experience, a brokerage, or a real estate project.
+• backgrounders that provide context about an agent, brokerage, or project

-• Media statements used when journalists request clarification about a transaction, listing, or market situation.
+• media statements used when journalists request clarification about a transaction or listing

-• Media pitches introducing real estate stories or professional developments to journalists covering housing and real estate.
+• media pitches introducing real estate stories or professional developments to reporters

-Each piece of copy explains a specific situation so readers can clearly understand what is happening and who is involved.
+Each document explains a specific situation so the reader can understand what is happening and who is involved.

 When someone looks up a real estate agent, they usually read several pages before deciding whether to call.